castrojo/ublue/README.md

 :heart: :heart: :heart: WARNING: You are changing system defaults and pushing more into the container land than usual, please be respectful of our OSS family and be thoughtful before filing issues with either Fedora or the maintainers of the cloud images.
 Thanks!

-[@mrckndt's playbook](https://github.com/mrckndt/silverblue-playbook) comes with some nice features that fit with our flow:
+After installing all the components, you will get:

+- A Fedora Silverblue installation with an Ubuntu style desktop
   - Works on Fedora Silverblue 35 and 36
+- Fedora and Ubuntu userspaces provided by [distrobox](https://github.com/89luca89/distrobox)
+  - Ctrl-alt-t will open a host terminal.
+(Use this for rpm-ostree and flatpak operations)
+  - Ctrl-alt-u will open an Ubuntu container.
+(Use this for every day usage)
+  - Ctrl-alt-f will open a Fedora container.
+(Use this for every day usage)
+- All the proper multimedia and browser stuff installed so all media works out of the box
 - rpm-ostree is set to stage updates by default, so it just does it automatically
 - systemd service units to update all the flatpaks four times a day to match the update cadence of Ubuntu
-- All the proper multimedia and browser stuff installed so all media works out of the box

-If this scares you then you're in the wrong place, if you're ready to not only burn the ships but torpedo them just to make sure we don't end up back in the old world, read on.

 - Keep Ubuntu app defaults and panel layout
   - While this is a mashup, let's respect Ubuntu's choices here by default, you know how to change stuff
   - But add apps that the intended audience love and need like vscode
 - Optionally install:
   - Work apps -  Zoom, Slack, Standard Notes, Signal, Element, etc.
   - Fun apps - Discord and Steam (Last release of flatpak fixed many of Steam's issues, it works much better now, try it)
 - The excellent [Extensions Manager](https://www.omgubuntu.co.uk/2022/01/gnome-extension-manager-app-easy-install) application is included to manage your GNOME extensions.
 Note that extensions.gnome.org won't work due to sandboxing, so this is a work around until all that is sorted in the future.

 I replaced the distro Firefox with the flatpak from upstream.
 As per upstream Silverblue, you want your apps to be either in containers (where you install them via apt/dnf) and your desktop apps to come via flatpaks.

 Maintenance: The gotcha is you gotta shutdown/reboot your PC on the regular (whatever matches your workflow).
 This is the price the UNIX gods demand for the removal of `dpkg-reconfigure -a` from your life.
 I just shut it down at the end of each workday.
-Your reward is little to zero host OS maintenance.
+Your reward is little-to-zero host OS maintenance.

 ### Desktop Changes